darshgun/atlaskit/packages/monorepo-tooling/dependency-version-analytics/README.md

 After each dev change,

-TODO: AFP update

-1. Run `yarn build:typescript:cli` outside the package
+1. Run `bolt build @atlaskit/dependency-version-analytics` outside the package
 2. Run `yalc publish` inside the package
 3. Run `yalc add '@atlaskit/dependency-version-analytics'` inside the product repo of your choosing